GarwelGarwel/KerbalHealth/README.md

 If you disable KSC training in the Settings, kerbals are always assumed to be fully KSC-trained for all parts.
 In-flight training still takes place as usual.

 The other way to reduce Stress is to have more than one kerbal of a certain profession on a vessel.
 Then they are assumed to be working in shifts or helping each other, and their Stress level is reduced accordingly.
-For instance, a Pilot that loses 0.8 HP/day to Stress when alone will lose 0.4 HP/day if there is another Pilot on the ship.
+For instance, a Pilot who loses 0.8 HP/day to Stress when alone will lose 0.4 HP/day if there is another Pilot on the ship.

 Tourists don't benefit from having more "colleagues" on a vessel.
 Instead, they get peace of mind from knowing that there is professional crew to look after them.
 Their Stress is reduced by the number of non-Tourist crew members on the vessel plus 1.
-For example, a Tourist that normally loses 0.8 HP/day to Stress will lose 0.4 HP/day if there is one crew member, ~0.27 if there are two crew members etc.
+For example, a Tourist that normally loses 0.8 HP/day to Stress will lose 0.4 HP/day if there is one crew member, 0.27 if there are two crew members etc.

 ## Health Recuperation and Health Decay